ValerieWang628/Magical-Desicion-Maker-Box/README.md

 Later with more time, I will try to bind more features to this app, focusing more on the interaction part so that the swing weights, TOPSIS and AHP can be implemented.

+## How to run this program

+All Python files here are linked internally.
+It is designed like a chain with one biting another's tail.
+Therefore, after downloading all the files in a folder, the [run.py](https://github.com/ValerieWang628/the-magic-desicion-maker-box/blob/master/Run.py) will serve as a trigger.
+Run this [run.py](https://github.com/ValerieWang628/the-magic-desicion-maker-box/blob/master/Run.py) file only will be enough for users to get the whole program moving.

 ## Competitive Analysis

 This is not a business software.
 It is an educational tool.
 It helps naive users to quickly make an algorithm-based decision, and teaches students who are interested in Management Science to solve multi-criteria decision making problems.